 Repairing Space Technology the NASA Way

 Today, the crew of the International Space Station orbiting Earth may not be embroiled in galactic warfare (yet), but they can live to do science another day, thanks to a dramatic spacewalk by astronauts Rick Mastracchio and Steve Swanson that successfully repaired a critical piece of space technology.
 The 2.5 hour spacewalk took place on April 23rd and was undertaken to replace a faulty backup computer.
-Here is a video of the mission’s highlights.
-Even though this video lacks lasers, space explosions, aliens, and romance, it nevertheless is pretty impressive.

 The broken computer replaced on the ISS was a 10-year-old backup computer called a Multiplexer-Demultiplexer, or MDM.
 There are 45 MDM computers on the ISS, 21 of them located on the lab’s exterior side.
 As described by Space.com, “The device is a backup computer for routing commands to systems supporting the space station’s solar arrays, robotic arm rail car and other critical systems along the station’s backbone-like main truss.”